 sudo apt install dirmngr ca-certificates software-properties-common apt-transport-https curl -y

 This step is optional.
-If you do not intend to use older 32-bit games or applications, you can skip this step.
+You can skip this step if you do not intend to use older 32-bit games or applications.
 However, adding 32-bit support can be beneficial, as it extends the range of compatible applications and games available for use with Wine.

 To enable 32-bit architecture on your system, use the following command: